-Therefore, we find that the total dynamic component yields the dominant contribution to the Russian heatwave TX anomaly,

-- 365 in agreement with the model study of Wehrli et al. (2019).
-We also note that our best estimate for the total dynamic component contribution (49 % of the total TX anomaly) is slightly lower than their minimum estimate (see discussion below).
-As suggested by many previous studies, it is very likely that anomalous soil moisture is an important contributor to the substantial magnitude of the internal residual contribution (note however that the dynamical adjustment approach cannot be used directly to infer the soil moisture influence, see also the discussion below).
-The magnitude of the TX long-term trend - 370 residual contribution is in reasonable agreement with the model-based estimate (1.2 °C) of Wehrli et al. (2019).
+Therefore, we find that the total dynamic component yields the dominant contribution to the Russian heat wave TX anomaly, in agreement with the model study of Wehrli et al. (2019).
+We also note that our best estimate for the total dynamic component contribution (49% of the total TX anomaly) is slightly lower than their minimum estimate (see discussion below).
+As suggested by many previous studies, it is very likely that anomalous soil moisture is an important contributor to the substantial magnitude of the internal residual contribution (note however that the dynamical adjustment approach cannot be used directly to infer the soil moisture influence; see also the discussion below).
+The magnitude of the long-term TX residual contribution trend is in reasonable agreement with the model-based estimate (1.2 °C) of Wehrli et al. (2019).

 Differences with results from the latter study regarding the magnitude of the dynamic contribution (and consequently, of the thermodynamic residual magnitude) can be due to multiple factors.
-First, using the same baseline (1982-2008) as Wehrli et al. (2019) doesn't significantly change the contribution of the dynamic component (46 % instead of 49 %).
-Second, while our methodology only relies on observations and reanalysis, their approach relies upon both "all-but-one" and "only-one"

-- 375 modelling frameworks based on simulated differences between SST-forced historical atmospheric experiments with and without circulation and/or soil moisture nudging and a control simulation without any nudging.
-Possible caveats of this modelling approach include the lack of validity of the assumption that the different factors are additive, the lack of interaction between the ocean and the atmosphere and the fact that different soil moisture climatology between simulations with and without soil moisture nudging can lead to a different response to the same soil moisture anomaly (for a detailed - 380 discussion, see Wehrli et al., 2019).
-Possible sources of uncertainty of the dynamical adjustment results include observational uncertainty and the presence of "noise" in the internal thermodynamic residual resulting from dynamic contributions not accounted for by the constructed analogue technique (due to both inadequate sampling as well as methodological uncertainty).
-Table 2 shows that the magnitude of the dynamic component for different observational and reanalysis products is always less than 50 % of the total TX anomaly.
-This suggests that differences in magnitude of the - 385 dynamic component discussed above are unlikely to be fully explained by observational uncertainty in the dynamical adjustment method.
+First, using the same baseline (1982-2008) as Wehrli et al. (2019) does not significantly change the contribution of the dynamic component (46 % instead of 49 %).
+Second, while our methodology only relies on observations and reanalysis, their approach relies upon both "all-but-one" and "only-one" modeling frameworks based on simulated differences between SST-forced historical atmospheric experiments with and without circulation and/or soil moisture nudging and a control simulation without any nudging.
+Possible caveats of this modeling approach include the lack of validity of the assumption that the different factors are additive, the lack of interaction between the ocean and the atmosphere, and the fact that different soil moisture climatology between simulations with and without soil moisture nudging can lead to a different response to the same soil moisture anomaly (for a detailed discussion, see Wehrli et al., 2019).
+Possible sources of uncertainty of the dynamical adjustment results include observational uncertainty and the presence of "noise" in the internal thermodynamic residual resulting from dynamic contributions not accounted for by the constructed analogue technique (due to both inadequate sam-